Visualize data density and histograms with heat maps

 Any changes you make in the panel’s Settings tab are immediately reflected in the Preview pane, but take effect only when you click Apply in the Edit panel interface and then Save the dashboard.

-To discard and revert all of the panel's settings to their defaults, click Reset to defaults.
+To discard and revert all of the panel’s settings to their defaults, click Reset all settings to defaults.

 Modify a heat map’s legend

-The Legend section in a heat map's Settings tab controls whether to display a legend alongside the heat map, and if so it also configures where and how it appears.
+The Legend section in a heat map’s Settings tab controls whether to display a legend alongside the heat map, and how the heat map’s color gradient corresponds to data point counts for a bucket.

 -